marlun/marlun.github.com/_posts/2011-02-01-using-expect-to-work-with-interactive-programs.markdown

 	send "yourpassword"
 	expect "sftp>"
 	send "get ./download/* ./files\n"
-	expect "sftpp>"
+	expect "sftp>"
 	exit

-An important thing to know is that by default `expect` only waits for 10 seconds before silently timing out.
+An important thing to know is that by default `expect` **only waits for 10 seconds before silently timing out**.
 Because I downloaded files which could potentially take more then 10 seconds to download I needed to handle this.
 After some reading I found that all you needed to do was to add `set timeout <time>` to the script.
 Setting the time to -1 makes it wait forever.

 <p class="date">01 February, 2011</p>